EternityForest/KaithemAutomation/kaithem/src/docs/faq.md

 once when actually creating the event.
 The object created in the test compile is deteted, so all deleters are honored.
 Your setup setions should be retry tolerant anyway, but this issue may be fixed later

-### I need better data reliability than simple autosave

-Then you should probably use sqlite, which is built into python, or another transactional database.